Skip to main content

 Professional indemnity insurance is only as strong as your client communication security.

-For many firms, PII still feels like a blanket of protection around every piece of advice, every set of accounts, and every transaction.
+For many firms, professional indemnity insurance still feels like a blanket of protection around every piece of advice, every set of accounts, and every transaction.

 In reality, that cover is increasingly conditional on how you handle client data day to day, especially when it leaves your systems via email.